Understanding Wills And How They Benefit You

 As a part of our process, Korsinsky & Klein, LLP, attorneys ask the difficult questions and make sure to get a full understanding of your needs.
 This is part of how we develop a truly personalized will and ensure that your loved ones respect your wishes.
 There is no better time to start planning than today.
 Call us at 212-257-0199.

 Why Create A Last Will And Testament?

 A last will and testament serves several functions.
-Not only does it protect your assets and property, but it also organizes your financial and personal affairs, which can in turn benefit your family long after you are no longer around to provide for them.
+Not only does it protect your assets and property, but it also organizes your financial and personal affairs, which can, in turn, benefit your family long after you are no longer around to provide for them.
 We will help you create a last will and testament and address important issues, including:

-- Establishing guardianship over minor children
+- Establishing guardianship for minor children

 - Deciding how you would like to distribute your property

 - Naming heirs or charitable organizations to receive your property

 - Naming a trusted person to manage the property that you leave to minor children